jskako/DroidSense/README.md

 I'm [@jskako](https://github.com/jskako), the author and maintainer of _DroidSense_.

-If you appreciate this application, you can [support my open source work][donate]:
+If you appreciate this application, you can support my open source
+work:

 - [PayPal](https://paypal.me/jskako)